PaulineRoca/AIP2016/00_Installation/install.md

 ### Git

 0. Set up an account on Github.com
  * Open an internet browser and go to http://github.com
  * fill the requested fields with appropriate username, email, and password
  * click on the `Sign up for Github` button

+1. Installations
  * If you are usign a 64 bits version of Windows
   1. Installation
     * go to the directory where you donloaded the installer `GitHubSetup.exe`